astrotime/timenomad_app/collections/_posts/2019-04-05-equinox-solstice-and-universal-consciousness.md

 ## A few practical points

-Don’t take the New Year’s Eve too seriously, it has not much cosmic meaning.
+Don’t take New Year’s Eve too seriously, it does not have much cosmic meaning.
 No point in making resolutions that aren’t aligned with the grand scheme of things.

 Be serious about the vernal (March) Equinox.
 That’s when the seed of your intentions may have a higher chance of success: